icetan/coffeete/README.md

 ### With NPM for Node.js

+_Note: Because of incompatibility with Ender.js the dependence on CoffeeScript will not be installed automatically._

-    npm install coffeete
+    # npm install coffeete coffee-script

 ### Or with Ender.js for the browser

-    ender build coffeete
+    # ender build coffeete

 ## How

-It is very simple and very little code.
+It is very simple and very lightweight.
 It uses the CoffeeScript compiler for string interpolation.
 The tool chain: CoffeeTe → CoffeeScript → JavaScript.